 In all valuations above we applied a 10% discount for lack of marketability.
-In addition, the probability assigned to the likelihood of an IPO increased from 35% to 65% over the valuation periods presented due to: (1) our overall growth, (2) improvement in our operating profitability, and (3) changes in management's overall assessment of the likelihood of a successful initial public offering given our performance and the state of the public equity markets.
+In addition, the probability assigned to the likelihood of an IPO increased from 35% to 65% over the valuation periods presented due to: (1) overall growth of the company, (2) improvement in our operating profitability, and (3) changes in management's overall assessment of the likelihood of a successful initial public offering given the company's performance and the state of the public equity markets.
 Other than the factors discussed above, there were no significant changes to input assumptions or changes in valuation methodologies.